consistent-milk12/docs-md/generated_docs/rayon_core/registry/index.md

 - <span id="registry-current-num-threads"></span>`fn current_num_threads() -> usize`

+  Returns the number of threads in the current registry.
+This

+  is better than `Registry::current().num_threads()` because it

+  avoids incrementing the `Arc`.

 - <span id="registry-current-thread"></span>`fn current_thread(&self) -> Option<&WorkerThread>` — [`WorkerThread`](#workerthread)

+  Returns the current `WorkerThread` if it's part of this `Registry`.

 - <span id="registry-id"></span>`fn id(&self) -> RegistryId` — [`RegistryId`](#registryid)

+  Returns an opaque identifier for this registry.

 - <span id="registry-num-threads"></span>`fn num_threads(&self) -> usize`